V I V A Z I V A ! n e w s l e t t e r ▪volume number: 1005▪ FREE NAPKIN RING DESIGN N° 2 ▪

 I’ve included two stitches that I think are very important for any serious stitcher to learn… they are the French Knot and the Stem Stitch.

+They are not difficult to do, and they give your finished tapestry wonderful detail and depth.
 They are added after you have completed the standard Basketweave stitch on the rest of your tapestry.

 CLICK HERE to see how these decorative stitches add the final touch to my small purses designs.